Political history of the United Kingdom (1979–present)

-Blair led Britain into the Afghanistan and Iraq War before leaving office in 2007, when he was succeeded by his Chancellor, Gordon Brown.
-A global recession in 2008–10 led to Labour's defeat in the 2010 election.
+Blair led Britain into the Afghanistan and Iraq Wars before leaving office in 2007, when he was succeeded by his chancellor, Gordon Brown.
+The 2008 financial crisis led to Labour's defeat in the 2010 election.
 It was replaced by a Conservative-Liberal Democrat coalition government, headed by David Cameron, that pursued a series of public spending cuts with the intention of reducing the budget deficit.
-In June 2016, the UK in an advisory referendum chose to leave the European Union, which led to Cameron's resignation.
-Cameron was succeeded by his Home Secretary, Theresa May.
+In 2016, the UK voted in an advisory referendum to leave the European Union, which led to Cameron's resignation.
+Cameron was succeeded by his home secretary, Theresa May.

-May engaged in a policy to take the country out of the European Union with her flagship Brexit withdrawal agreement.
-With this deal having failed in the House of Commons three times, May resigned.
-A Conservative leadership election ensued, which former Foreign Secretary and Mayor of London, Boris Johnson won.
-On 24 July 2019, Johnson was appointed Prime Minister.
-A Conservative landslide victory in the general election five months later allowed for the UK's withdrawal from the EU in January 2020.
-Amid numerous scandals and a government crisis, Johnson resigned on 6 September 2022 and was succeeded by Liz Truss, who was the last Prime Minister to be appointed by Queen Elizabeth II, who died two days later.
-Amid another government crisis, Truss would resign six weeks into her tenure on 25 October 2022, and was succeeded by Rishi Sunak, the first Prime Minister to be appointed during the reign of King Charles III.
+May engaged in a policy to take the country out of the European Union through her flagship Brexit withdrawal agreement.
+When this deal failed to pass through the House of Commons three times, May resigned.
+The subsequent Conservative leadership election was won by former Foreign Secretary and Mayor of London, Boris Johnson, who became prime minister in July 2019.
+A Conservative landslide victory in the general election five months later allowed for a majority government and the UK's withdrawal from the EU in January 2020.
+Amid numerous scandals and a government crisis, Johnson resigned in September 2022 and was succeeded by his Foreign Secretary Liz Truss.
+She was appointed prime minister by Queen Elizabeth II, just two days before the latter's death.
+Amid yet another government crisis, Truss resigned seven weeks into her tenure in October 2022, and was succeeded by Rishi Sunak, the first prime minister to be appointed during the reign of King Charles III.
+The Conservatives' popularity remained low after the successive government crises, and they lost power to Labour at the 2024 general election, after which Keir Starmer became the new prime minister.

-Conservative Government, 1979–97
+Conservative Government, 1979–1997

-Margaret Thatcher (1979–90)
+Margaret Thatcher (1979–1990)

 Thatcher formed a government on 4 May 1979, with a mandate to reverse the UK's economic decline and to reduce the role of the state in the economy.
 Thatcher was incensed by one contemporary view within the Civil Service that its job was to manage the UK's decline from the days of Empire, and wanted the country to punch above its weight in international affairs.
 She was a philosophic soulmate with Ronald Reagan, elected President in 1980 in the United States, and to a lesser extent, Brian Mulroney, who was elected in 1984 in Canada.
 It seemed for a time that conservatism might be the dominant political philosophy in the major English-speaking nations for the era.